Bright Stars Christmas Stocking – A Simple Handmade Christmas Project

+If you’re looking for a simple Christmas sewing project that’s suitable for all abilities, this Bright Stars Christmas Stocking is an easy and enjoyable make.
 Super simple sew suitable for all abilities, great to craft with children, the bright stars lined stocking features 3 pattern sizes, an easy to follow stars embroidery pattern, pom pom template and blanket stitched name initial.

 Materials